geekcampsg/conference-playbook/README.md

 - Ensure they arrive in advance
 - Test their equipment
   - Could run separate room for speakers to test their microphones, webcams, slides or video adapters
+  - Reassure them that their microphone has been tested to work, so they should avoid asking the audience "can you hear me"
 - Move them to the main room and remind them what to do
+  - Unmuting their mic
   - Cue they should look out for

-  - Unmuting their mic
+##### Post-Conference

+- Final email
+  - Gather feedback
+  - Collect final copy of slides
+  - Provide links to recordings
+  - Next year CTA

 ### Emcee